zzm1220/project1/readme.md

-this is a project for git
+this is a project for git who is ss